You've probably heard about 7 chakras before in your life.

 Each person responds to treatment in a different way.
 In general, in order to suffer a healing crisis, it is necessary to carry out a treatment of several sessions where the person cleanses himself thoroughly of the blockages.

 The longer a Reiki treatment is, the more complete and lasting its effects will be.
+More results can be achieved with the combination of Reiki with Sacred Plants.
+For this reason I use:

 A session, for example, acts on the consequences and solves specific problems; on the contrary, the Reiki applied in a planned and unhurried way is oriented towards the cause of the ills and harmonizes the individual and its globality.